 Fourth Graders can take part in the Every Kid in a Park initiative and get your entire family into parks for free all year.

 Explore your city in a new way by bicycling to an urban park like a national monument or historic park.

 Before you go, check your bike to make sure the tires are filled with air and the brakes work.
 Kids and adults should wear a properly fitted helmet.
 If you’d rather not share the road with vehicles, seek a separated bicycle/pedestrian path or find a car-free day.
 If you do ride with traffic, wear bright colors and make eye contact with drivers.

-Now register for Bike Your Park Day to be part of the fun on September 28.
+Now register for Bike Your Park Day to be part of the fun on the last Saturday in September.